abstract-open-solutions/abstract.recipe.jenkinsdeploy/abstract/recipe/jenkinsdeploy/README.txt

 host.{address|port|jobs_path}
-    Address, SSH Port and filesystem jobs folder path of the remote jenkins
+    Address, SSH Port and filesystem jobs folder path of the remote jenkins If you are using the above mentioed buildout, the jobs folder is in
+${buildout:directory}/var/jenkins/jobs

 user
-    The user for authenticating in with SSH
+    The user used for authenticating in via SSH

 overwrite
     Default to False.
 Specify if an existing `jobname` job in Jenkins must be replaced.

 repository
-    The GIT repository Jenkins will use to fetch the buildout
+    The GIT repository Jenkins will use to fetch the buildout (GIT plugin in Jenkins is required, of course)

 timing
     The timing of the build, in the crontab format.
 Default: */45 * * * * (every 45 minutes)